hail2u/html-best-practices/README.md

     <hr>

-### Don't put white spaces around tags and attribute values
+### Don’t put white spaces around tags and attribute values

 There is no reason for doing this.